Writing

 ————————————————————

 And for my vast Polish readership, here are some thoughts on finding love in games, courtesy of Dziennik.
-Apologies if ‘Halo 3′ and ‘World of WarCraft’ are the only words you can read.
-It’s quite racy, I promise.
+Non-Polish readers can read the English original:

 ————————————————————